SystArchitec/desktop-q/README.md

   - Search your past like a digital brain

 - **Pattern Recognition**
-  - Notices trends in your behavior
+Q learns from your behavior — not just what you click, but what you *care about*.
+It connects dots across time, digs up what you missed, and brings forgotten data back into the spotlight.

+**Examples:**
-  - “You searched Franck Muller watches 6 times this week — one’s on sale now”
+- “You searched Franck Muller watches 6 times this week — one’s on sale on Chrono24 now.”
+- “This doc matches a chat and PDF from 2022 — want to pull them in?”

+Q isn’t a helper.
+It’s your **second brain** with a memory for everything you almost forgot.

 - **Split Workspace Design**
   - Email tabs on the **left vertical sidebar**